 She shrugged again, this time with her eyebrows and mouth, and once more shook her head.

 “He’s pretty much all healed up.
 We cut him loose a few hours ago.”

-Rory bathed and dressed and headed out across the Enclave toward Alchemy.
-It felt strange to be walking the halls of the compound free and clear, something he realized he hadn’t done in more than three years.
+Rory bathed, dressed, headed out across the Enclave toward Alchemy.
+It felt strange to be walking the halls of the compound free and clear, something he hadn’t done in more than three years.

-He reached the mole tunnels and almost got lost twice trying to find his way to Jules’s office in the back.
+He reached the mole tunnels, almost got lost twice trying to find his way to Jules’s office in the back.
 When he finally reached it, he found the door locked, and a series of knocks got him no response.
-He listened briefly, but he couldn’t hear anyone moving around inside.
+He listened briefly, but couldn’t hear anyone moving around inside.

-At that point, Jules’s assistant—Winter, if Rory remembered right—happened to walk by, and informed him the Grand Philosopher hadn’t come in to work today.
+At that point, Jules’s assistant—Winter, if Rory remembered right—happened by and informed him the Grand Philosopher hadn’t come in to work today.

-His next stop was the hotel room, but Jules wasn’t there either.
+His next stop was the hotel room.
+Jules wasn’t there either.
 Rory dashed off a few texts to his old friend, but none of them went through thanks to interference from the Fathoms.

 Next he tried calling.
 The first two attempts failed.
 The third made it through but went straight to voicemail.

-He turned on his heel and walked straight into Max’s room next-door, forgetting to knock.
+He turned.
+Walked into Max’s room next-door, forgetting to knock.

 “Hey!”
 She pounced on him, not seeming to mind the intrusion.